Do you have to stretch one chicken breast to feed many? These seven easy recipe ideas will help you to stretch a little bit of meat and save money.

 Meat is one of the more expensive items on the shopping list, so meat stretcher recipes save money while appeasing the meat lovers of the family.

-If you have a big family or teenage boys (or three year old boys – mine eats and eats), you may need more than a single chicken breast, but the idea is the same – take a small amount of meat and stretch it to feed many.
+If you have a big family or teenage boys, you may need more than a single chicken breast, but the idea is the same – take a small amount of meat and stretch it to feed many.

-Chicken pie or individual pastries are simply cooked chicken and any available vegetables bound in a basic white sauce and wrapped in pastry.
-For a dairy-free alternative, use pureed cauliflower instead of milk in the white sauce, it tastes delicious (no one will even know if you don’t tell them) and it boosts the vegetable quota.
-Or use a brown sauce / gravy made with stock instead.
+For a dairy-free version, use pureed cauliflower instead of milk in the white sauce, it tastes delicious (no one will even know if you don’t tell them) and it boosts the vegetable quota.
+Or use a sauce made with stock instead.

-And not quite pasta, but deserves and honourable mention because it is frugal (and a gluten-free alternative to pasta), is the risotto, like this chicken and asparagus risotto.
+And not quite a pasta, but deserves an honourable mention because it is frugal (and a gluten-free alternative to pasta), is the risotto, like this chicken and asparagus risotto.